rajesh-ranjan-git/MongoDBInDepth/README.md

 1. Cursors in MOngoDB are used to efficiently retrieve large sets from queries, providing control over the data retrieval process.

--> MOngoDB retrieves query results in batches using cursors.
+-> MongoDB retrieves query results in batches using cursors.
 -> Cursors are a pointer to the result set in the server.
 -> Cursors are used to iterate through the query results.